-A refund is a payment transaction initiated by the merchant itself.
+A refund is a payment transaction initiated by the merchant.
 It refers to a specific card operation that allows returning the whole or a part of the transaction amount.

-How can a guest request a chargeback if he/she stayed in our property and used the services we provided?
+How can a guest request a chargeback if he/she stayed at our property and used the services we provided?

 The processes of the chargebacks are in line with national and European Union consumer legislation.

-Consumers, having used a payment card to purchase good or services, may be entitled to be reimbursed by a chargeback procedure through the card-issuing bank as per the legislation of the European Commission.
+Consumers, having used a payment card to purchase goods or services, may be entitled to be reimbursed by a chargeback procedure through the card-issuing bank as per the legislation of the European Commission.

 Directive 2007/64/EC on payment services in the internal market (PSD) and Directive 2008/48/EC on credit agreements for consumers (CCD) form the main legal bases to request a chargeback in the following cases:

 * the transaction is not authorized by the consumer/cardholder

 * the trader does not respect the consumer's rights

 * in the case of bankruptcy.